drasticstatic/dao/DEVELOPER_NOTES.md

 Potential enhancements for the component:

 1. Make the DAO custody ERC-20 tokens instead of Ether - e.g. proposals are paid out in USDC
-2. Add ability to cancel proposals
-3. Add ability to edit proposals before they are voted on
+2. Add ability to edit proposals before they are voted on
-4. Implement vote delegation
+3. Implement vote delegation
-5. Add proposal history and analytics
+4. Add proposal history and analytics
-6. Add animations for state transitions
+5. Add animations for state transitions